caraortizmah/x-ray_scripting_out/examples/readme.md

 Examples of this in the following part.

-`overall.sh` is another script that you can use to start the pipeline, the only difference is that overall is intended for a list of ORCA outputs.
+`overall.sh` is another script to run the pipeline, designed for handling a list of ORCA outputs.
-So in this case you will repeat the pipeline the same number of times as number of ORCA outputs you present.
+The pipeline will run once for all the ORCA outputs provided.

-The only condition to run using `overall.sh` is to save all the ORCA outputs in another folder.
+The only requirement is to store all ORCA outputs in a separate folder.

      $ ./overall.sh $DIR

-where:

-     $DIR is the absolute path where the list of ORCA outputs are placed (only ORCA output files!)
+where `$DIR` is the absolute path where the ORCA output files are stored (only ORCA output files!).

-### Examples:
+### Example files:

 1. `AB_4.0A.out` for S'=S (option `0`)
 2. `AB_4.1A.out` for S'=S+1 and SOC evaluation (option `1`).